rbarker-dev/hedera-audit-setup/audit_template.md

 ### App Integrations

-- [ ] Snyk is enabled on the repository

 **If actions are enabled**:

 - [ ] Dependabot is enabled on the repository
 - [ ] Codecov is enabled on the repository

+### Security Checks

-- [ ] CODECOV_TOKEN is configured on the repository
+- [ ] Snyk is enabled on the repository
+- [ ] Dependabot is configured to monitor all relevant ecosystems
+  - npm
+  - electron
+  - github actions
+  - etc.
+- [ ] Secrets Management
+  - [ ] No hardcoded secrets in the workflow files or code
+  - [ ] GitHub secrets are employed to store sensitive data
+  - [ ] Secrets are referenced in CI via config files or environment variables
+- [ ] Tokens are stored securely as GitHub Secrets
+- [ ] Executable Path Integrity
+  - [ ] Integrity checks for executables are implemented
+    - integrity checks should use either checksums or cryptographic hashes for verification
+  - [ ] Checksums/hashes are verified during CI process to detect unathorized changes
+  - [ ] Expected checksums/hashes are stored securely and referenced through the CI pipeline
-- [ ] Codacy is enabled on the repository
+- [ ] Code Coverage Reporting - Configure codecov on the repository
-- [ ] Codacy is configured on the repository
+- [ ] CodeQL is enabled on the repository
+- [ ] `npx playwright install deps` is used to install OS dependencies instead of `aptitude`
+- [ ] Code Formatting
-- [ ] Ensure there are no hard-coded keys in the workflows
+  - [ ] ESLint rules are applied to the codebase
-  - [ ] Necessary keys are captured as github secrets
+  - [ ] Prettier Formatting rules are applied to the codebase

 ### Custom Properties